RybenLigst/test_task/README.md

 * **Host Mode Networking:** Frontend ports were published in `mode: host` mode to avoid problems with Ingress Routing Mesh.
 * **DNS Round Robin (`dnsrr`):** Used for Service Discovery of the backend, which allows Nginx to obtain direct IP addresses of containers, bypassing virtual IPs.

+Therefore, I used LXC, but this led to network limitations (Overlay/Ingress), which I resolved by switching to `mode: host` and `dnsrr`.

+*(Note: If this were a real Bare Metal server, I would, of course, use standard VMs and the default Ingress network).*

 ## How to start

 ### 1. Initialize Swarm